shamique202/shamique202/README.md

 shamique202/shamique202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Here are the technologies and environments I've used at least once.